 However, in every case when we explored the diaries with participants in interviews, even apparently irrelevant issues (like the campus shop stocking culturally appropriate items or access to food and drink while studying) directly impacted their access to information.
 In one case, the student described how not being able to afford to eat or get a hot drink on campus meant that they did not get to the library and physical copies of the text at all.

 The range of data presented a definite challenge to how we would process the findings.
 The range of barriers to information was broad.
-Topics covered included: library borrowing, library search systems, University events, teaching and teaching spaces, student support, wellbeing, study space, time management, forms, access to pcs and printing, software issues, storage, physical access on campus, e-resources, food and drink, web access, lecture recording and University communication methods.
+Topics covered included: library borrowing, library search systems, University events, teaching and teaching spaces, student support, wellbeing, study space, time management, forms, access to PCs and printing, software issues, storage, physical access on campus, e-resources, food and drink, web access, lecture recording and University communication methods.

 The data was textual and visual.
 It was sometimes emotive and difficult to categorise as it was so rich capturing the surrounding data (Macgrill, 2008).
 It revealed many facets of students’ informational experiences.
 Even identifying a means to code and categorise each participant’s range of responses and information was challenging.
 Before using NVivo to manage and analyse the data, we used ‘old school’ post it notes on a wall attempting to make sense (figure 3):